CRUD Operations

 Fetch a single record matching criteria.

-const user = await User.findOne({ where: { email: 'john@example.com' } });
+.findOne({ where: { email: "john@example.com" } });

-const userWithNameAndEmail = await User.findOne({
+const userWithNameAndEmail = await sql.from(User).findOne({

 select: ["name", "email"],

-}); // { name: string, email: string } | null
+}); // { name: string; email: string } | null

 findOneOrFail